 The number of years your firm has provided insured employee benefits services.

-Provide the names of at least three employers for whom your firm has provided similar services within the past three years.
+Provide the names of at least three employers, preferably local governments for whom your firm has provided similar services within the past three years.
 List the number of employees for each.
 Please include the contact person and phone number of each organization.

 Describe the responsibility, experience and qualifications of comprised account service team members.